ryry0/serpens/README.md

 save the state.
 See hidden docker images with `docker ps -a`.
 Use `docker rm` to delete it from this list.

+To-do:
-Need to set up docker compatibility with WSL 1.
+* Need to set up docker compatibility with WSL 1.

-Need to forward an X server port and install an x client on the host to use x programs.
+* Need to forward an X server port and install an x client on the host to use x programs.
+* Test image with numpy/matplotlib/umap/ipython notebooks